-Energy Production Facility. -Any public or private processing, producing, generating, storing, -transmitting, or -recovering -facility -for -renewable -or -non-renewable -energy -resources, electricity, natural gas, petroleum, coals, solar or wind conversion, wave and tidal energy, biogas, or other source of energy.
+Energy Production Facility-(coastal).
+Any public or private processing, producing, generating, storing, transmitting, or recovering facility for renewable or non-renewable energy resources, electricity, natural gas, petroleum, coals, solar or wind conversion, wave and tidal energy, biogas, or other source of energy.

-Environmental Impact Report (EIR).-An informational document prepared pursuant to the California Environmental Quality Act (CEQA).-Please refer to CEQA Section 21061 for a complete definition of an EIR.
+Environmental Impact Report (EIR).
+An informational document prepared pursuant to the California Environmental Quality Act (CEQA).
+Please refer to CEQA Section 21061 for a complete definition of an EIR.

-Environmental Impact Statement (EIS).-An informational document that analyzes a project's significant environmental effects and identifies mitigation measures and reasonable alternatives, prepared pursuant to the National Environmental Policy Act (NEPA).
+Environmental Impact Statement (EIS).
+An informational document that analyzes a project's significant environmental effects and identifies mitigation measures and reasonable alternatives, prepared pursuant to the National Environmental Policy Act (NEPA).

-Environmentally Sensitive Habitat Area (ESHA). -Areas in which plant or animal life or their habitats are either -rare -or -especially valuable because of -their -special nature -or -role -in -an ecosystem and which could be easily disturbed or degraded by human activities and developments.
+Environmentally Sensitive Habitat Area (ESHA)-(coastal).
+Areas in which plant or animal life or their habitats are either rare or especially valuable because of their special nature or role in an ecosystem and which could be easily disturbed or degraded by human activities and developments.
 ESHAs include wetlands, coastal streams and riparian vegetation, and terrestrial ESHA.

-Environmentally Sensitive Habitat Area (ESHA), Terrestrial. -Includes non-aquatic ESHA, including habitats of plant and animal species listed under the Federal or California Endangered Species Act and existing populations of the plants listed as 1b or 2 by the California Native Plant Society; coastal dunes; groves of trees that provide colonial nesting and roosting habitat for butterflies or other wildlife; and riparian vegetation that is not associated with watercourse.
-Does not include "Stream" or "Wetland".
-See also, "Environmentally Sensitive Habitat Area (ESHA)" and "Riparian Vegetation".
+Environmentally Sensitive Habitat Area (ESHA), Terrestrial-(coastal).
+Includes non-aquatic ESHA, including habitats of plant and animal species listed under the Federal or California Endangered Species Act and existing populations of the plants listed as 1b or 2 by the California Native Plant Society; coastal dunes; groves of trees that provide colonial nesting and roosting habitat for butterflies or other wildlife; and riparian vegetation that is not associated with watercourse.
+Does not include "Stream-(coastal)" or "Wetland-(coastal)".
+See also, "Environmentally Sensitive Habitat Area (ESHA)(coastal)" and "Riparian Vegetation-(coastal)".

-Equestrian Facilities (land use). -This land use consists of the commercial keeping of horses, donkeys, and mules in facilities, including:
+Equestrian Facilities (land use).
+This land use consists of the commercial keeping of horses, donkeys, and mules in facilities, including: